envisioning/vocab/vocab/godel-code.md

 ---
 category: MATH, CORE
-slug: g-del-code
+slug: godel-code
 summary: Method of encoding mathematical and logical statements as unique natural numbers, introduced by Kurt Gödel as part of his proof of the incompleteness theorems.
 title: Gödel Code
 ---